minprog/programmeren-1/lectures/05 Data Structures/index.md

             }
         }

 *   The running time of searching a tree is _O_(log _n_), and inserting nodes while keeping the tree balanced is also _O_(log _n_).
-By spending a bit more memory and time to maintain the tree, we’ve now gained faster searching compared to a plain linked list.
+By spending a bit more memory and time to maintain the tree, we've now gained faster searching compared to a plain linked list.

 *   A data structure with almost a constant time search is a **hash table**, which is a combination of an array and a linked list.
 We have an array of linked lists, and each linked list in the array has elements of a certain category.
 For example, in the real world we might have lots of nametags, and we might sort them into 26 buckets, one labeled with each letter of the alphabet, so we can find nametags by looking in just one bucket.